 The museum was opened to the public in 1963 to commemorate the artist’s 100th birthday.
 The museum has undergone several renovations and movements, and now it’s located nearby the Natural History Museum through the lawn.

 For years, Munch was closely compared with Vincent van Gogh, and it was always said that Van Gogh inspired Edvard Munch in contemporary art history.
 The exhibition in the museum shows the two artists, who never met, share a passionate desire to paint the savage intensity of life.
-It was interesting to know how the two crossed paths (they both visited Antwerp) during their time and how their works have something in common, but also very unique.
+It was interesting to know how the two crossed paths (they both visited Antwerp) during their time and how their works have something in common but are also very unique.

 Explore Oslo’s harbor